-- Brown your meat until it’s cooked all the way through then drain out the liquid.
+1. Brown the meat.
+Brown it until it’s cooked all the way through.
+Then, drain out the liquid.

-- Place remaining ingredients in the crock-pot: beans, chilies, tomatoes, corn, seasoning, all of it.
-Note: Do not drain the cans!
-We want all those flavors to meld and marry in the crock-pot.
+(Note: Do not drain the cans!
+We want all those flavors to meld and marry in the crock-pot.)

-- Garnish with your desired toppings (cheese, sour cream, cherry tomatoes and avocado are some of my personal favorites :).
+4. Garnish, serve, and enjoy!
+Garnish with your desired toppings.
+(Cheese, sour cream, cherry tomatoes and avocado are some of my personal favorites.)